champaignadvocacycenter1/cacv2/README.md

 ## Authors

+This website was created as part of a project for CS468/ADV492 with **Mike Yao**.
+Website code was written by Connie Fan & Crystal Wang.
+Please

 * **Crystal Wang**

-Header, footer, navigation bar, sidebar sticky scrolling, page layout, mobile layout, pages "Staff", "About".
+Header, footer, navigation bar, sidebar, page layout, mobile layout, "Staff", "About".
+Email: crystalwang95@gmail.com

 * **Connie Fan**
-All graphics, Facebook integration,
+All graphics, Facebook integration, "Resources", "What We Do", "Why It Matters".
+Email: cfan7388@gmail.com

+* **Jacob Turenne**
+Email: jturenn2@illinois.edu

+* **Ellie Hahn**
+Email:

+* **Austin Green**
+Email: ajgreen5@illinois.edu

 See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.